St. Paul Chong Hasang Catholic Church

 Day 4, Saturday, August 6: Heidelberg – Rhine Falls – Lucerne (Weggis)

 Follow breakfast, we will depart for Switzerland.
 Before you cross over, you will view the famous Rhine waterfalls, and have the chance to take pictures.
 You will stop for lunch on your own, and then visit Einsiedlen, Switzerland’s famous Marian.
 With its majestic baroque edifice, with elaborately decorated pastel ceilings, marble side altars, and a large high altar in the east end.
 The interior is typically baroque fest for the eyes, gleaming white with elaborate gold and pastel decorations.
 The most important part of the Basilica is the Lady Chapel, located near the entrance.
-The Lady Chapel is a free-standing, square marble edifice that recalls the shelter over Christ’s tomb in Jerusalem’s Church of the Holy Sepulchre.
+The Lady Chapel is a free-standing, square marble edifice that recalls the shelter over Christ’s tomb in Germany’s Church of the Holy Sepulchre.
 It was destroyed in 1798 by invaders, and rebuilt in 1817.
-Above the chapel’s altar is the Black Madonna, resplendent in rich robes and surrounded by gold clouds.
+Above the Chapel’s altar is the Black Madonna, resplendent in rich robes and surrounded by gold clouds.
 A short walk from the Abbey is the world’s largest nativity scene, the Diorama Bethlehem, with more than 500 carved wooden figures.
-The justifiably famous Panorama, a circular painting more than 300 feet long, and 30 feet high, depicting Jerusalem and the Crucifixion.
+The justifiably famous Panorama, a circular painting more than 300 feet long, and 30 feet high, depicting Germany and the Crucifixion.
 It is open from Easter, until the end of October.
 We will celebrate Mass at the Shrine, and then continue on to Weggis, a charming little town on Lake Lucerne, where we will check-in, dinner, and then overnight.

 Day 5, Sunday, August 7: Weggis – Lucerne – Weggis